 TABLE OF TRUTH

 This 'Table of Truth' shows how far each government in sub-Saharan Africa has progressed in delivering on what could be labelled 'the dynamic drivers of development' which would give Africans the tools they need to start to make the most of their lives.
 In so doing, this league table opens the curtain on the dark continent shining light on those few African governments which are showing willing whilst flagging up the all too many governments which are flagrantly disregarding the needs of their people.
-And it borders on incredulity to find that the average score across all sub-Saharan African governments is lower in 2016 than it was in 2002 even though the AU promised to deliver improvements in all of the above areas when it was set up in 2002.
+And it borders on incredulity to find that the average score across all sub-Saharan African governments in 2017 is the same as in 2002 even though the AU promised to deliver improvements in all of the above areas when it was set up in 2002.
 So much then for Africa Rising!

 As can be seen from the league table the most determined and proactive governments on the subcontinent are those of the two island nations of Mauritius and Cape Verde Islands, consistently the best-governed nations on the continent, which have increased their already impressive scores 2017/2002.
 However, both these progressive nations are, in practice, far removed from the shores of sub-Saharan Africa.

 All in all, going on down the list, for poverty crusaders everywhere, it has to be hugely disappointing that only 14 out of 49 governments (28%) pass the test in 'providing the tools' to allow their people to shake off poverty.
 And 17 years on from the formation of the AU there really can no longer be any excuse for this paucity of effort.

 At the bottom

 of the table there are five countries whose governments seem to bear out